12.10.25

-A hotspot is a place or a device that lets you get on the internet wirelessly.
-When people say “hotspot” they’re referring to either of two things:
+The meaning of the term "hotspot" is simply a place or device that lets you get on the internet wirelessly.

-A mobile device, usually a smartphone, that uses a cellular network to create and share a Wi-Fi connection.
+A hotspot can be a Wi-Fi network in a stationary location — like a coffee shop or hotel — or it can be a mobile device like a smartphone that uses a cellular network to create and share a Wi-Fi connection.

-A hotspot will let you connect a laptop, tablet, phone or other devices to the internet wirelessly so you can work, browse, stream entertainment, etc. when away from home or even at home if you don't have home internet.
+You can connect a laptop, tablet, phone or other device to the internet wirelessly via a hotspot — then work, browse, stream entertainment, etc. when away from home or even at home if you don't have home internet.

 You can use a public Wi-Fi hotspot if it's available.
 Or you can create a hotspot using your smartphone or mobile hotspot device — if your phone plan or tablet data plan supports it.
 For example, you might use your smartphone’s hotspot feature to connect your laptop so you can work from anywhere.